GSA/idmanagement.gov/_pacs/5_pacs_procurements.md

 - Chief Information Officers (CIO)
 - Chief Security Officers (CSO)

-Agency staff are encouraged to participate in steps where their roles are listed in blue, bold font.
+Agency staff are encouraged to participate in steps where their roles are listed in bold underlined font.

 ## PACS Procurement Checklist